-Early Spring Mengding Huang Ya Yellow Tea
+Early Spring Mengding Huang Ya Yellow Tea 蒙顶黄芽

-From the misty mountains of famous Meng Ding mountain of Yaan, Sichuan province, Meng Ding Yellow tea is one of only several yellow teas produced in the world.
+From the misty mountains of famous Meng Ding mountain of Yaan, Sichuan province, Meng Ding Yellow tea is one of the only three Chinese yellow teas in the world.
 Meng Ding mountain is where tea was first cultivated in China about 1200 years ago.
-The first eight bushes caltivated by Wu Lizhen called the Eight Immortal.
+The first eight bushes cultivated by Wu Lizhen called the Eight Immortal.
 This is a fascinating tea with a rich history that we proudly carry.
 This yellow tea is plucked from the local old Sichuan tea bush varietal (thinner and smaller leaves), and has a stronger aroma and flavor than other more commonly grown tea bushes in the Yaan tea-producing region.
 The processing of yellow tea requires extensive skills and is more labor-intensive, so production is very limited.
 It is a truly precious tea, not commonly found, even in the Chinese tea market.

 Origin: Meng Ding mountain, Ming Shan county, Sichuan province, China